OpenSidewalks/osmizer/Readme.md

-# Data Import Tool for Global Open Sidewalks
+# Data Import Tool for Global OpenSidewalks

 1. [What is Data Import Tool](#what-is-data-import-tool)
 1. [Features](#features)